SaxxonPike/sys573tools/py573a/README.md

 A Python recreation of 573a.jar with less Java, less GUI, less obfuscation, less encryption, and less Shiba Inus.

+py573a.py requires Cython.
+Build the required files using `python setup.py build_ext --inplace`.

+py573a_native.py contains the decryption algorithm in native Python, in case you want to use the tool in an environment where Cython is inconvenient.
+Note: This version will be slower, but it should be easier to use without installing Cython and a C compiler, etc.

 ## Usage

 ```